archbardinexile/BGCL/_posts/2024-09-15-contritus.md

 ---
 layout: post
-title: Contritus (Region)
+title: Contritus
 ---

-*Contritus*, the easternmost region, is broken by the far-reaching fjords and archipelagos of the [Manyshells]().
-To the south-east, the enormous jungle earthmote of [Mallia]() appears to drain the sea with curtains of vines that veil its shores.
+Contritus, the easternmost region, is broken by the far-reaching fjords and archipelagos of the [Manyshells](#the-manyshells).
+To the south-east, the enormous jungle [earthmote](exploration#earthmotes) [Mallia](#mallia) appears to drain the sea with curtains of vines that veil its shores.

 ### Raptor Island